Travel in Iceland remains normal. See details on the latest eruption.

 Price: Free

-Location: Southern Highlands near Þjórsárdalur and the valley of Tears
+Location: Southern Highlands near Þjórsárdalur and the Valley of Tears

 Bath Season: All year round

-4. Reykjadalur the hot river above Hveragerði
+Reykjadalur, the hot river above Hveragerdi

 Price: Free